ferrybig/SpamTracker/README.md

-# CustomSE
+# SpamTracker

-My personal customization of Stack Exchange sites
+Chrome extension.
+Alerts of suspicious new posts, as well as of spam reports in chat.